 The idea behind this is to tease your users into wanting to see more.

 Landing Page Trend #28: Step-By-Step Structures

 The simpler and cleaner your directions, the better.
-Think paint-by-numbers easy, like here:
+Think paint-by-numbers easy, like this:

-This will help to shrink any objections your visitors may have and also eliminate any fears of a learning curve.
+This will help to reduce your visitors’ objections and eliminate their fears of a learning curve.

 Landing Page Trend #29: Guided Product Tours

 This trend speaks to our psychological need to “try before you buy.”
-By offering your visitors free explanations of how your offer works, you can more easily sway them to use it.
-Plus, by taking them through the demo, it’s as if they’re already playing the client role, helping with the priming process.
-Keep that relationship dynamic going.
+By offering your visitors free explanations of how your offer works, you can sway them to use it more easily.
+Plus, by taking them through the demo, it’s as if they’re helping with the onboarding process and already playing the client role.
+Your job is to keep that relationship dynamic going.

 Hubspot uses an interactive self-guided tour format:

 Hedvig uses a video guided tour format:

 Landing Page Trend #30: Free Tools